seancorfield/honeysql/doc/getting-started.md

 dialect in a `format` call, they will be quoted.
 If you don't specify a dialect in the `format` call, you can specify `:quoted true` to have SQL entities quoted.
 You can also enable quoting globally via the `set-dialect!` function.
+See below for an example with `:quoted true`.

 If you want to use a dialect _and_ use the default quoting strategy (automatically quote any SQL entities that seem unusual), specify a `:dialect` option and set `:quoted nil`: